edelmeister/network-attacks-and-reconnaissance-course/h1-sniff/h1-sniff.md

 ### Wireshark

-Wireshark is a network sniffer and analyzer.
+Wireshark is a network sniffer and analyzer [[2]](#bibliography).
 It can be used to capture traffic on network interfaces, which can then be analyzed in more detail.
 Packet captures can be saved as pcap-files, saving them for later analysis.
-Packets can be filtered in various ways to make finding them in the list easier. [[2]](#bibliography)
+Packets can be filtered in various ways to make finding them in the list easier.

 ### Network Interface Names on Linux

-These days, network interfaces on Linux use a naming scheme by systemd.
+These days, network interfaces on Linux use a naming scheme by systemd [[3]](#bibliography).
 Instead of 'eth', wired ethernet interfaces use the prefix 'en' (eg. enp1s0).
 WLAN, instead of 'wlan', use 'wl' now (eg. wlp4s0).
 The abbreviation 'lo' refers to the loopback address.
-You can check your interfaces with the command ``ip a``. [[3]](#bibliography)
+You can check your interfaces with the command ``ip a``.

 The Kali Linux I will be using still uses the old naming scheme.

 ## a.
 Linux

-I downloaded a pre-built VirtualBox machine image with Kali Linux from [kali.org](https://www.kali.org/get-kali/#kali-virtual-machines), ran it, and changed the default password.
+I downloaded a pre-built VirtualBox machine image with Kali Linux from [kali.org](https://www.kali.org/get-kali/#kali-virtual-machines) [[4]](#bibliography), ran it, and changed the default password.

 I will use this virtual machine for the remainder of this homework, unless otherwise stated.